This is a potential security issue, you are being redirected to https://csrc.nist.gov.

 The NCCoE's practice guide NIST SP 1800-23, "Energy Sector Asset Management," can help energy sector organizations:

-Access Control; Audit and Accountability; Security Assessment and Authorization; Configuration Management; Contingency Planning; Incident Response; Maintenance; Program Management; System and Communications Protection; System and Information Integrity
+Access Control; Audit and Accountability; Assessment, Authorization and Monitoring; Configuration Management; Contingency Planning; Incident Response; Maintenance; Program Management; System and Communications Protection; System and Information Integrity

 05/20/20: SP 1800-23 (Final)